ROMs, Playlists, and Thumbnails¶

 - Restart RetroArch if any of the above was just done

-Finally, the content must match existing databases from the libretro-database README.
+For a normal scan, the content must match existing databases from the libretro-database README.
 If those conditions are met but content is still not being added automatically to a playlist, consider submitting an issue report on github.

 Designating which core to use¶